ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Kubo

-AKA [go-ipfs](#go-ipfs).
-The earliest and most widely used implementation of IPFS, written in Go.
+Kubo (previously known as [go-ipfs](#go-ipfs)) is the earliest and most widely used implementation of IPFS, written in Go.
 It runs on servers and user machines with full IPFS capabilities.
-See [Nodes > Kubo](../concepts/nodes.md#kubo).
+[Install IPFS Kubo](../install/command-line.md).

 ## L